xthursdayx/yacreaderlibrary-server-docker/README.md

 ## Usage Instructions:

-#### To create a new YACReader comics library run the  following command from the CLI on your host machine, changing `<library-name>` as you wish:
+#### To create a new YACReader comics library run the  following command from the CLI on your host machine, changing `<library-name>` to whatever you want your library to be called:
 ````
 docker exec YACReaderLibraryServer YACReaderLibraryServer create-library <library-name> /comics
 ````